Genetics of migraine: Heritability

-Studies of twins indicate a 34% to 51% genetic influence on the likelihood to develop migraine headaches.
+Studies of twins indicate a 34% to 51% genetic influence on the likelihood to develop migraine.
 This genetic relationship is stronger for migraines with aura than for migraines without aura.
 A number of specific variants of genes increase the risk by a small to moderate amount.

 Single gene disorders that result in migraines are rare.
 One of these is known as familial hemiplegic migraine, a type of migraine with aura, which is inherited in an autosomal dominant fashion.
 Four genes have been shown to be involved in familial hemiplegic migraine.
 Three of these genes are involved in ion transport.
 The fourth is an axonal protein associated with the exocytosis complex.
 Another genetic disorder associated with migraine is CADASIL syndrome or cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy.

 Evolution

 Defence mechanism

 The tendency to develop head pain when faced with a stressor or strong sensory stimuli can be explained in two ways.
 First, it may be a side effect of other CNS processes that provide important evolutionary advantages.
 One example is counteracting the dilation of cranial arteries to counteract dangerous vasoconstriction in the brain.
 Second, migraine may be an example of how pain has evolved to encourage organisms to avoid potentially harmful situations.
 Olfactory-induced migraines (migraines stimulated by strong smells) have been explained as an attempt to interrupt the entry of toxins into the brain via the olfactory nerve.
 Similarly, the low threshold for nausea and vomiting may be a mechanism to enhance the elimination of ingested toxins in food.
 Migraineurs have a lower prevalence of malignant neoplasms in the brain than controls, suggesting that migraines are protective against tumours.
 However, the mechanism responsible for this difference is unknown.